 Portugal arrests six linked to a far-right group and seizes explosives and weapons

-- On Tuesday, law enforcement officials in Portugal detained six individuals connected to the Movimento Armilar Lusitano and confiscated explosives, firearms—including some manufactured with 3D printing technology—ammunition, knives, and propaganda materials during the operation named 'Desarme 3D'.
+- On Tuesday, law enforcement in Portugal detained six individuals associated with the far-right group Movimento Armilar Lusitano and confiscated explosives along with several firearms.

 The Portuguese police arrested six suspected members of an extreme-right terrorist cell, and the officials also ensured explosives and weapons of special "quality and diversity".